Gene flow: Sympatric speciation

 Barriers to gene flow need not always be physical.
 Sympatric speciation happens when new species from the same ancestral species arise along the same range.
 This is often a result of a reproductive barrier.
 For example, two palm species of Howea found on Lord Howe Island were found to have substantially different flowering times correlated with soil preference, resulting in a reproductive barrier inhibiting gene flow.
 Species can live in the same environment, yet show very limited gene flow due to reproductive barriers, fragmentation, specialist pollinators, or limited hybridization or hybridization yielding unfit hybrids.
 A cryptic species is a species that humans cannot tell is different without the use of genetics.
 Moreover, gene flow between hybrid and wild populations can result in loss of genetic diversity via genetic pollution, assortative mating and outbreeding.
 In human populations, genetic differentiation can also result from endogamy, due to differences in caste, ethnicity, customs and religion.

 Human assisted gene-flow

 Genetic rescue

 Gene flow can also be used to assist species which are threatened with extinction.
 When a species exist in small populations there is an increased risk of inbreeding and greater susceptibility to loss of diversity due to drift.
 These populations can benefit greatly from the introduction of unrelated individuals who can increase diversity and reduce the amount of inbreeding, and potentially increase population size.
 This was demonstrated in the lab with two bottleneck strains of Drosophila melanogaster, in which crosses between the two populations reversed the effects of inbreeding and led to greater chances of survival in not only one generation but two.

+Assisted gene flow

+Similar to genetic rescue, assisted gene flow is a management strategy that can be used to conserve at-risk species by simulating natural gene flow processes.
+By moving individuals or gametes between populations within a species' existing range, assisted gene flow can help mitigate the effects of climate change by facilitating adaptation to projected local climate conditions.
+Assisted gene flow can introduce genotypes that are pre-adapted to desired climate conditions or increase the frequency of existing climate adapted genotypes, increasing the overall genetic fitness of populations facing a rapid shift in climate.
+While the strategy can be used to rescue species experiencing a population bottleneck, the applications are relevant to any species with habitat that will undergo significant environmental changes.